-For Fee-paying students, you are responsible for finding your own accommodation or seeking assistance from your host institution.
+For non-partner students, you are responsible for finding your own accommodation or seeking assistance from your host institution.

 You may choose to travel on weekends and non-study periods during your overseas study.
 There will also be plenty of exciting opportunities along the way.
 Read up on our student testimonials or chat to returned students in our Global Society to get a better idea of how much spending money to prepare.

 Books and other learning materials